TempeHS/2025SE-Jaiden.W-MLOps/README.md

    - Doctors often under estimate the progress of type II adult onset diabetes after diagnosis.
 Often resulting in the insufficient medical interventions and reduced health outcomes for patients.

-   - Doctors would like a valid and reliable tool for doctors to be able to enter an individuals health data and be provided with a valid and reliable prediction of the disease progression over the patients next 12 months.
+   - Doctors would like a valid and reliable tool for doctors to be able to enter an individuals health data and be provided with a valid and reliable prediction of the disease progression over the patients next 12 months customised by gender.

 2. Refactoring the business problem into a machine learning problem

-   - _Students to refactor the provided business problem_
+- A linear regression ML model that predict disease progression over 12 months based on input features provided by doctors

 3. Defining success metrics

+- Model generalises well to training data
-   - _Students to define success metrics_
+- Model generalises well to testing data
+- Model generalises well to new data (captured during operations)

 4. Researching available data.